isomerpages/moe-uptlc/_for-students/Information on New Academic Year 2025.md

 description: ""
 variant: markdown
 ---
-## INFORMATION ON NEW ACADEMIC YEAR 2026
+## Information On New Academic Year 2026

 |   |   |
 |---|---|